why product training is critical to success

 Fortunately, your sales organization can work to avoid such costly employee turnover in a way that also improves overall customer satisfaction.
 It may surprise you, but one of the most overlooked aspects of the sales training and onboarding process is also the one that should be considered most critical: product training.

-The following are three lasting benefits your sales organization may begin to realize, simply by incorporating a more in-depth approach to product training for its newest sales reps.
+The following are three lasting benefits your sales organization may begin to realize simply by incorporating a more in-depth approach to product training for its newest sales reps.

-It allows them to understand customer pain points
+Product training for sales reps allows them to understand customer pain points

-Author and speaker Kary Oberbrunner suggests there are six steps involving customer pain points that influence every purchase decision: pain, proof, picture, process, people, purpose.
+Author and speaker Kary Oberbrunner suggests there are six steps involving customer pain points that influence every purchase decision: pain, proof, picture, process, people, and purpose.

 The first three steps involve getting the customer aligned with the pain point.
 The last three help identify your product as the solution to their pain.
 Of course, no product will resolve all of every customer’s pain points.
 The key is for new sales reps to be able to discern which product will best satisfy the need your customers feel is the most important at the time.